madebycm/proxy/README.md

 # MITM Proxy Tool

 A simple tool for intercepting and monitoring HTTP/HTTPS traffic on macOS using mitmproxy.
+Provides easy-to-use commands for starting, stopping, and monitoring proxy traffic with minimal or detailed output.

 ## Overview